symplegma/sde/README.md

 # sde
-A simple GUI for climax and related components for symplegma
+A simple GUI to utilize [climax](https://github.com/symplegma/climax) and related components.
+It is also provides a [groovy shell](http://www.groovy-lang.org/groovysh.html) to execute scripitng commands.